+ Is every piece custom designed?

 + Can you email me the design?

 No. We do not email out designs.
 Artists are available to discuss your piece here at the studio.
-In cases where paintings have been prepared for your artwork – these paintings will be made available only to you should you wish to have them after the completion of your session(s).
+In cases where paintings have been prepared for your artwork – these paintings can be made available only to you should you wish to purchase them after the completion of your session(s)

 + Why can’t you send out the design?